 B. Service Parameters

 Service is only provided inside the service area as defined by the requirements of the Americans with Disabilities Act (ADA).
 The area is defined as an area within ¾ of a mile on either side of a fixed route.
 (Map enclosed).

 The basic mode of service for complementary paratransit is demand responsive, origin-to-destination.
 Door-to-door service is provided.

 The Green Bay Transit Commission establishes fares for the Green Bay Metro system.
 The current Paratransit fare is as follows:

 - Agency fare: $15.00 per one-way trip.

 Riders can pay the driver the exact cost of the one way trip or use a Paratransit ticket.
-Paratransit tickets can only be purchased at the Green Bay Metro office or at participating outlets.
+Paratransit tickets can only be purchased at the Green Bay Metro office.

 D. Trip Scheduling